Telco digital transformation trends CEOs can’t ignore in 2021

 Additionally, the use of network virtualization to divide single network connections into separate, virtual connections that employ various resources based on different types of traffic, or network slicing, is continuing at an unabated pace.
 ABI research shows that 5G network slicing revenue will grow from $297.3 million in 2020 to $598.6 in 2021, and by 2026 will reach $8,901.1.

-Telco CEOs looking to drive their business while achieving a digital transformation are also exploring how to further incorporate the Internet of Things (IoT).
+Telco CEOs looking to drive their business while achieving a digital transformation are also exploring how to further incorporate the Internet of Things (IoT) and embedded services.
 The near ubiquitous of internet-connected devises in consumers’ lives means fast and reliable connections are expected.
 The digitization of customer service increased throughout the COVID-19 pandemic.
 McKinsey research reveals that from December 2019 to July 2020, global digital interactions increased by 22%.
 IoT makes it easier for telecom providers to remotely monitor their facilities, proactively trouble-shoot problems and avoid a breakdown in service – which has a disastrous impact on a telecom provider’s reputation.

 Another trend of note is the growing investment in robotic process automation (RPA).
 Like AI, RPA enables staff to concentrate on value-added tasks, as the intelligent automation (IA) capabilities manage repetitive tasks associated with reporting, administration and customer service.
 This means telecom providers cut costs while improving employee experience, which is why RPA is playing an increasing role in telecom software development.